KishoreIthadi/ichatbot/README.md

 8. **getChatSession()**

-   iChatbot maintains all the user activity and can be retrived by using this method
+   iChatbot maintains all the user activity and can be retrieved by using this method

 9. **showLoader()**